Animated, waving, US Flag

 After all these years, some of the old floppies were disintegrating!
 I didn't realize what was happening until too late for one of them... but was able to salvage the files on the others!
 That's where the XE1541 cable & it's software came in handy!
 It allowed me to copy those disks directly to D64 images on the PC quickly enough that the disks didn't disintegrate before the files were transferred.
 Thankfully, I had the wisdom to make more than one copy of important files, so nothing was really lost. :) WHEW!

-Here is a brand new pic of the re-designed C= desk!
+Here is a pic of the re-designed C= desk!
 (10/20/2007)

 C64 desk